NullVoxPopuli/MetaHash/README.md

 #### In your Gemfile

-    gem "metahash", github: "TinderBox/MetaHash"
+    gem "metahash-rb"

 #### in your ActiveRecord model

-    metadata_field_for :field_name
+    has_metadata

+or

+    has_metadata :field_not_called_metadata

 ## Support

-This gem has been tested with Ruby 2.0, and rails 3.2
+This gem has been tested with Ruby 2.0, and rails 3.2, 4.1

 ## Contributing